adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Please read :ref:`similar section for the cell <user-guide_usage_cell_standardization>` first.

-When ``cell`` is standardized.
-Standardization of the cell does not change neither the lattice defined by this cell nor absolute coordinates of atoms.
+Standardization of the ``cell`` does not change neither the lattice defined by this cell nor absolute coordinates of atoms.
 Therefore, *relative* coordinates, stored in ``atoms["positions"]`` should change.
-Wulfric defines a function, which standardize the cell and update relative coordinated of atoms.
+Wulfric defines a function, which standardizes the cell and updates relative coordinated of atoms.

 .. doctest::